awsdocs/amazon-sagemaker-developer-guide/doc_source/sms-security-permission.md

 }
 ```

-To learn more about the permissions required to use the Amazon SageMaker console, see [Using the Amazon SageMaker Console](security_iam_id-based-policy-examples.md#security_iam_id-based-policy-examples-console)\.
+To learn more about the permissions required to use the SageMaker console, see [Using the SageMaker Console](security_iam_id-based-policy-examples.md#security_iam_id-based-policy-examples-console)\.

 ## Grant Permissions for Private Workforce Creation<a name="sms-security-permission-workforce-creation"></a>